Our Club Wants To Host!

-- Interested in hosting an Exchange Student, but not sure where to start?
-Click here for more information?
+- Interested in hosting an Exchange Student, but not sure where to start or what's involved?
+Check it out: Requirements and Expectations.

 - To participate in the Mountain & Plains RYE Program, a club must make a commitment to host almost one full year in advance.
 Your club provides this information to your District Youth Exchange Chair by submitting a Club Agreement to Host by November 10, 2017.